acm-ndsu/acm-ndsu.github.io/_posts/2017-08-08-meeting-minutes.md

     - SIG Learn but define what we cover right away
     - SIG Dev?

-#To Accomplish By Next Meeting:
+# To Accomplish By Next Meeting:
 - Appareo Email

-#Next Meeting: